BestTimesToVisit.com Logo

 attraction

 Ascend to the Duomo's rooftop terraces just as the sun begins to paint the Milanese skyline.
-Wander amongst the spires and statues, feeling the city awaken beneath you, and capture breathtaking photos as the first rays of light illuminate the Gothic architecture.
+Wander amongst the spires and statues, feeling the city awaken beneath you, a truly spiritual start to your day before the crowds descend.

 Best time: Apr-Oct